-Mirrors can also create an amazing illusion of space, and depending on your taste, there are endless styles to choose from – whether you choose to cover an entire wall with a full length piece of mirror, or hang one or two elegant pieces on one wall.
+Mirrors can also create an amazing illusion of space, and there are endless styles to choose from.
+Whether you choose to cover an entire wall with a full length piece of mirror, or hang one or two elegant pieces on one wall.
 Outdoor/ waterproof fairy lights are also an easy addition that can really make even the smallest of balconies feel special in the evening.
 Try hanging them around a mirror frame to project even more light around the space.

-Using movable furniture in smaller spaces can allow you to transform your balcony into a living area in an instant.
+Using movable furniture in smaller spaces can allow you to transform your balcony into a living area quickly.
 Bean bags and cushions are a great addition to a small or covered balcony, and make the space feel sociable and relaxed.
-The great thing about cushions or pillows is that they can always mould into a space- there is no place too small for a pile of squishy cushions!.
+The great thing about cushions or pillows is that they can always mould into a space- there is no place too small for a pile of squishy cushions!

 There are also lots of great dual-purpose pieces on the market such as the Prince Aha stool, which also works as a side table.
 Even things as simple as fold up chairs can make a huge difference as you can simply pack them up when the space is empty.
 There are plenty of nifty designs specifically for small balconies such as Ikea’s hanging tabletops, perfect for a romantic dinner or a weekend brunch!
 Corner tables can also fit snugly into one or both sides of a balcony, and allow you that little extra room for a cup of tea or a glass of wine.

-If you’re lucky enough to have a slightly larger balcony or terrace, you can make even more of the space by using built-in furniture such as a bench or box chairs, along the perimeter of the balcony.
+If you’re lucky enough to have a slightly larger balcony or terrace, you can make even more of the space by using built-in furniture such as a bench or box chairs.
 This creates a large space in the middle of the terrace or balcony which transforms into an extension of the room that it comes off.
 You could even use underseat storage to pack even more in!

-We hope we’ve shown you how small additions to smaller spaces can go a long way – design is so important in terms of maximizing the potential of a space, and it’s incredible how everyone can transform a city balcony into a cosy haven just by picking the right pieces!
+We hope we’ve shown you how small additions to smaller spaces can go a long way – design is important in terms of maximizing the space.
+And it’s incredible how everyone can transform a city balcony into a cosy haven just by picking the right pieces!

 Written by Beatrice Hughes-Morgan